How Smart Are Honey Bees?

 The round dance

 The simplest dance is the “round dance.”
 The bee dances around in a circle.
 This tells the others that the food source is very close.
 They can go out and just sniff around to find it.
-(They know what to sniff for because they can smell the odor on the scout’s body or because she has given them a little taste.)
+(They know what to sniff for because they can smell the odor on the forager’s body or because she has given them a little taste.)

 The waggle dance

-If the nectar source is further away, the scout bee does a “waggle dance.”
+If the nectar source is further away, the forager does a “waggle dance.”
 The bee begins by walking in a straight line to indicate the direction of the food source relative to the sun.
 She then dances to create an angle which indicates the precise location of the food source relative to the sun.
 She waggles her body as she does this; the number of waggles indicate the distance.

 Imagine a line connecting the hive and the food source, and another line connecting the hive to the spot on the horizon just beneath the sun.
 The angle formed by those two lines indicates the location of the food source relative to the sun.

-The scout adjusts the angle of her dance to account for the fact that the sun is always moving across the sky.
+The bee adjusts the angle of her dance to account for the fact that the sun is always moving across the sky.
 The dancer takes this into account and changes the angle of her dance every four minutes by one degree to the west.